MazeMap/URL-API/URL-API.md

 A full list of campus IDs migth be available in the future.

 #### Omitting `campusid`
-As of 2015-06-18, if you specify a POI that is _**globally**_ unique, the `campusid` parameter can be omitted.
+As of 2015-06-18, if you specify a POI that is _**globally unique**_, the `campusid` parameter can be omitted.
 Note however that POIs defined using `identifier` are not globally unique, and therefore needs either the `campusid` or `campuses` parameter for proper context.
 One of these must be provided.

-## Limiting the list of locations
+## Limiting the list of campuses

 For some institutions, it is possible to only show the institution's campuses in the 'Choose location' list that is shown when the view is zoomed out enough.